KevinSlim67/Burger-Hut-Website/README.md

-# Burger Hut E-commerce App
+# Burger Hut Fast Food App

 This project is an e-commerce web application for a fictional food company named "Burger Hut", designed for customers to easily order food online and also for delivery drivers to manage and fulfill deliveries.